pm25/simpleplain/README.md

   <h3 align="center">SimplePlain - A Personal Website Template</h3>

   <p align="center">
-    Build your personal website effortlessly with <strong>SimplePlain</strong>!
-This template is designed for easy customization and is perfect for showcasing your portfolio — whether you're a researcher, engineer, or student.
+    Effortlessly build your personal website with <strong>SimplePlain</strong>!
+This React-based template is fully customizable and ideal for showcasing your portfolio — whether you're a researcher, engineer, or student.
     <br />
     <br />
     <a href="https://pm25.github.io/simpleplain">🌐 Live Demo</a>